How to stop acne breakouts

 If Your Acne is Severe, Talk to a Dermatologist

-Finally, if your acne is severe, it’s always best to schedule an appointment with a dermatologist to work out the best treatment method.
+Finally, if your acne is severe, it’s always best to schedule an appointment with a dermatology provider to work out the best treatment method.

-A dermatologist can look at your skin and suggest the most effective medication, procedure, or other treatment to get your breakouts under control.
+A dermatology provider can look at your skin and suggest the most effective medication, procedure, or other treatment to get your breakouts under control.

-You can find a dermatologist by searching locally, or by asking your primary care provider for a referral.
+You can find a dermatology provider by searching locally, or by asking your primary care provider for a referral.

 Stopping Acne Breakouts